1ars23/subscriptionpartners/README.md

 # LOGGING
 The API logs all subscription and notification events in the notifications table of the database.
 Each row in the table represents a single event.

+# DATABASE FILE
+Database **merchantpartnersubscription.sql** file is in database folder.
+However you can also run migrations pointed in Installation part.

+# POSTMAN COLLECTIONS
+Postman collections file **subscriptionApis.postman_collection.json** is in apicollections folder.

+# SNAPSHOTS
+You can also find one readme file with snapshots of api tested in postman